Portlaw: Later decline

 The cotton industry was central to the local economy and lasted half a decade before it became bankrupt in 1876.
 The workforce in the factory comprised different genders and ages, with females aged thirteen and over claiming the majority from 1835 to 1874.
 The slow failure of the cotton industry in Portlaw ultimately began three years prior to declaring bankruptcy, as cotton prices all over the world began to decline.
-Although the industry in Portlaw was able to survive the problems and challenges faced by the American civil war in the 1860s, it was unable to cope with this decline in the industry, which inevitably led to the decline of Portlaw as an century-old industrial village.
+Although the industry in Portlaw was able to survive the problems and challenges faced by the American civil war in the 1860s, it was unable to cope with this decline in the industry, which inevitably led to the decline of Portlaw as a century-old industrial village.
 A tanning facility was opened in 1935, in the ruins of the original 19th-century cotton mill.

 This, however, had a negative effect on the surrounding areas as the refuse from the tannery was pumped into the mill pond, which saw waste flowing over the level of the surrounding grounds.
 The industrial area of Portlaw was sold in 1995; however over time, the amenities and structures in the area were not put to any use, meaning that they subsequently deteriorated.

 In 2021, the original home of the Malcomson family, Mayfield House (now derelict and uninhabitable), was put on the market for just under €800,000.